C/2014 UN271 (Bernardinelli–Bernstein)

-(Bernardinelli–Bernstein), simply known as ' or Comet Bernardinelli–Bernstein (nicknamed BB), is a large Oort cloud comet discovered by astronomers Pedro Bernardinelli and Gary Bernstein in archival images from the Dark Energy Survey.
+(Bernardinelli–Bernstein), simply known as ' or Comet Bernardinelli–Bernstein, or just Bernardinelli–Bernstein (nicknamed BB), is a large Oort cloud comet discovered by astronomers Pedro Bernardinelli and Gary Bernstein in archival images from the Dark Energy Survey.
 When first imaged in October 2014, the object was 29 AU from the Sun, almost as far as Neptune's orbit and the greatest distance at which a comet has been discovered.
 With a nucleus diameter of at least 100 km, it is the largest Oort cloud comet known.
-It is approaching the Sun and will reach its perihelion of 10.9 AU (just outside of Saturn's orbit) in January 2031.
+It is approaching the Sun and will reach its perihelion of 10.9 AU (just outside of Saturn's orbit) around 22 January 2031 23:28 UT.
 It will not be visible to the naked eye because it will not enter the inner Solar System.
 (Note: Even though they have a large nucleus, comets such as (137 km) at 11 AU, 95P/Chiron (215 km) at 8 AU, and (96 km) at 7 AU do not become visible to the naked eye because they stay outside of the inner Solar System.
 Comet Hale-Bopp (74 km) was visible to the naked eye as it passed within 1 AU of the Sun.)